 We believe it is our responsibility to ensure that all students are prepared for the 21st Century.
-To meet this responsibility, Tarawa Terrace Elementary implements the DoDEA Curriculum Standards and the DoDEA Early Childhood Philosophy in every classroom and learning opportunity for all students.
-Learning activities are individualized through differentiated instruction to support achievement of expectations and to prepare students for success at the next level.
-Our instructional practices intentionally integrate content areas and support the national STEAM Initiative (Science Technology Engineering, Arts and Math) to ensure that our students are problem solvers, innovators, self-reliant, logical thinkers, and are technologically literate.
-Our interdisciplinary approach to learning supports the core curriculum with real-world project-based learning using the Engineering Design Process to develop students' skills and abilities to be successful academically and socially.
+To meet this responsibility, learning activities are individualized through differentiated instruction to support achievement of expectations and to prepare students for success at the next level.
+Our instructional practices intentionally integrate content areas and support the national STEM Initiative (Science Technology Engineering Math) to ensure that our students are problem solvers,innovators, self-reliant, logical thinkers, and are technologically literate.
+We have a full-time STEAM teacher utilizing the latest in robotics and other technology to teach children these very skills.
+Our interdisciplinary approach o learning supports a College to Career Curriculum with real-world project-based learning using the Engineering Design Process to develop students' skills and abilities to be successful, academically and socially.
 Additionally, we honor the humanities in our STEM instructional opportunities and include the integration all subjects such as language arts, social studies and the arts.